CharleneMcKeown/learning-day/README.md

 ## Step 5 - Publish your static site

-Now that we have the barebones of your website, and a repo hosting your code, you need somewhere to publish that code to.
+Now that you have the barebones of your website, and a repo hosting your code, you need somewhere to publish that code to.

-Azure Static Web Apps is a service that automatically builds and deploys web apps to Azure from a GitHub repository.
+[Azure Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static/) is a service that automatically builds and deploys web apps to Azure from a GitHub repository.

-1. Navigate to http://portal.azure.com and log in.
+1. Navigate to [http://portal.azure.com](http://portal.azure.com) and log in.
 1. On the homepage, search for **Static Web Apps** and click on the marketplace icon.
     <img src="./images/create-static-site.PNG" alt="Create static web app"/>
 1. Fill in the following details:

     - Subscription: Choose your **Visual Studio Subscription**
     - Resource Group:Create a new one called **learningday-rg**
-    - Static Web App Name: **learning day**
+    - Static Web App Name: **learningday**
     - Region: **West Europe**
         <img src="./images/create-static-site2.PNG" alt="Create static web app"/>
 1. Click on **Sign in with GitHub** and authorise connection.